 There’s something pretty special about Pembrokeshire, a wonderfully unspoilt county on the south-westerly tip of Wales.
-Its rugged coastline is the main attraction but whether you’ve come for the beautiful beaches, harbourside towns or historic castles, you’ll find plenty to keep you and your four-legged friends amused.
+Its rugged coastline is the main attraction but whether you’ve come for the beautiful beaches, seaside towns or historic castles, you’ll find plenty to keep you and your four-legged friends amused.
 We took our lead from Pembrokeshire’s annual Dog-Friendly Tourism Awards, which sniff out the best accommodation, beaches, cafes and days out.
 Read on to find out which ones we visited!

 The seaside town of Tenby is another must-see, with superb sandy beaches and independent shops.
 Many of them have stickers or signs to say if your four-legged friend will be allowed in.
-Check out the pet shop in the indoor market and Two Red Dogs, which sells locally-produced clothing inspired by Red Setters, Tag and Maisie.
+Check out the pet shop in the indoor market and Two Red Dogs, which sells locally-produced clothing inspired by Border Collies, Tag and Maisie.
 They will probably be waiting in the shop to say hello.

 I also loved the award-winning Pembrokeshire Pie & Pasty Company.
 Dogs aren’t allowed inside but it’s essentially a takeaway, so grab yourself a savoury treat and find a bench nearby.
 Because the name is a bit of a mouthful, the company web address is “Parcels of Magic”.
 That should tell you all you need to know…

 For high-quality food, head to The Brewery Inn in Cosheston which is run by a friendly, pug-obsessed couple.
 The staff made a real fuss of Ernie when we visited, immediately bringing him a water bowl and some treats.
 The upmarket inn serves “proper pub food with a dash of panache” and it really is fantastic.
-As a result, it does get very busy so make sure you book in advance and mention that you’re bringing a dog.
+As a result, it does get very busy so make sure you book in advance and say you’re bringing a dog.